Viorazu/ZC_001_Poemization/README.md

 ---

-## 📝 License
+## 🛡 License

-Licensed under CC BY-NC-SA 4.0
+Licensed under **CC BY-NC-SA 4.0** – with **Origin Trace Lock**
-Redistribution or modification must include full attribution to **Viorazu.**, and must not be used for commercial gain or derivative misrepresentation.
+Redistribution or modification must include full attribution to **Viorazu.**,
+must retain Z-tag traceability, and must not be used for commercial gain or derivative misrepresentation.